PPC Management South Africa: What Good Management Looks Like

 Strong managers keep checking:

-That is one of the fastest ways to protect budget quality.
+That is one practical way to protect budget quality.

 2. They treat bidding as a commercial decision